This online help page offers detailed guidance on the SurgeONE.ai Certification Packages interface and its capabilities.

 Here is the view of the third tab after employees have been selected.
 The number of employees selected is displayed at the top-right.

-Fig: 16 - Assign Employees tab view after employee selection
+Fig: 19 - Assign Employees tab view after employee selection

 By following these steps, users can confidently submit Certification Packages.
 Once created, it is visible in the grid view.

-Fig: 17 - Created entry visible in grid
+Fig: 20 - Created entry visible in grid

-An email gets triggered to the assigned users.
+An email gets triggered to the assigned user(s).

-Fig: 18 - Triggered email on package creation
+Fig: 21 - Triggered email on package creation

 Submitted Certification Packages are available to the assigned employees under the Certification Items module (grid view and package summary view), as well as in the My Item(s) page.